simon987/dataarchivist.net/content/posts/tt_1.md

 ---

 I built a tool to simplify long-running scraping tasks processes. **task_tracker** is a simple job queue with a web frontend.
-This is a simple demo of a common use-case.
+This is a quick demo of a common use-case.

-Let's start with a simple script I use to aggregate data from Spotify's API:
+Let's start with a short script I use to aggregate data from Spotify's API:

 {{<highlight python >}}
 import spotipy